 You should also make a down payment if possible, even if the auto lender isn’t requiring you to do so.
 This minimizes the chances of losing money due to depreciation should you decide to sell the vehicle at a later date.

-The same concept applies to loan terms; the shorter, the better, as an extended period means you’ll pay more in interest and could possibly lose on the sale due to depreciation.
+The same concept applies to loan terms; the shorter, the better.
+An extended period means you’ll pay more in interest and may lose money on the sale due to depreciation.

 Finally, avoid unnecessary add-ons, as they may be cheaper to purchase elsewhere.
-They may not seem like such a big deal, expense wise, but dealers often attempt to pad the purchase price on 0% interest offers by convincing you to buy bells, whistles, and extended warranties.
+They may not seem like such a big deal, expense wise.
+However, dealers often attempt to pad the purchase price on 0% interest offers by convincing you to buy bells, whistles, and extended warranties.

-If you don’t qualify for 0% APR financing and need a new car right away, return to the drawing board to view other interest rates that may be available to you.
+If you don’t qualify for 0% APR financing and need a new car right away, you may want to view other interest rates that may be available to you.
 Use prequalification tools from online lenders to determine what you may qualify for with no impact to your credit scores.

 Still no luck?
-Credit unions and community banks may be able to assist, as they have competitive auto loan products for those without perfect credit.
-Also, consider buying an older car and paying cash to avoid interest altogether.
+Credit unions and community banks may be able to assist.
+Auto finance companies and online auto lenders also have competitive auto loan products for those with less-than-perfect credit.

 See also: How to Finance a Car in 5 Easy Steps